Baron: Coronet

 A person holding a peerage in the rank of baron is entitled to a coronet bearing six pearls around the rim, equally spaced and all of equal size and height.
-The rim itself is neither jeweled nor "chased" (which is the case for the coronets of peers of higher degree).
+The rim itself is neither jewelled nor "chased" (which is the case for the coronets of peers of higher degree).

 The actual coronet is worn only for the coronation of a new monarch, but a baron can bear his coronet of rank on his coat of arms above the shield.
 In heraldry, the baron's coronet is shown with four of the balls visible.

 Style of address

 Formally, barons are styled The Right Honourable The Lord [Barony] and barons’ wives are styled The Right Honourable The Lady [Barony].
 Baronesses in their own right, whether hereditary or for life, are either styled The Right Honourable The Baroness [Barony] or The Right Honourable The Lady [Barony], mainly based on personal preference (e.g. Lady Thatcher and Baroness Warsi, both life baronesses in their own right).
 Less formally, one refers to or addresses a baron as Lord [Barony] and his wife as Lady [Barony], and baronesses in their own right as Baroness [X] or Lady [X].
 In direct address, barons and baronesses can also be referred to as My Lord, Your Lordship, or Your Ladyship or My Lady.
 The husband of a baroness in her own right gains no title or style from his wife.

 The Right Honourable is frequently abbreviated to The Rt Hon. or Rt Hon.
 When referred to by the Sovereign in public instruments, The Right Honourable is changed to Our right trusty and well-beloved, with Counsellor attached if they are a Privy Counsellor.

 Children of barons and baronesses in their own right, whether hereditary or for life, have the style The Honourable [Forename] [Surname].
 After the death of the father or mother, the child may continue to use this style.

 Courtesy barons are styled Lord [Barony], and their wives Lady [Barony]; the article "The" is always absent.
 If the courtesy baron is not a Privy Counsellor, the style The Right Honourable will also be absent.